fsoel/zel/README.md

 ```c
 #include "zel/zel.h"
 ```
-Link against the static library `libzel.a` when compiling your application.
+Link against the static library `libzel.a` when compiling your application or include the amalgamated source file `zel.c` directly in your project.

 ## Tools